Planning a trip to Portugal and Spain? Here’s my guide to taking a fantastic 10 day road trip in southern Portugal and southern Spain.

 You may enjoy these other Portugal travel guides and resources:

-If you'd like to road trip in Portugal and Spain, pin it for later.
+If you’d like to spend 10 days in Portugal and Spain, pin it for later.